 In a mouse model of metabolic syndrome, spirulina has been noted to reduce adipose tissue macrophage infiltration (macrophages in visceral fat tend to deposit themselve and secrete inflammatory cytokines which may exacerbate symptoms of metabolic syndrome) which appears to be a consequence of NADPH oxidase inhibition.

-Secondary to NADPH oxidase inhibition and suppressing macrophage accumulation in body fat, spirulina may play a role in augmenting fat loss in persons with metabolic syndrome.
+Secondary to NADPH oxidase inhibition and suppressing macrophage accumulation in body fat, spirulina may play a role in augmenting fat loss in people with metabolic syndrome.
 This mechanism is rehabilitative, and would serve no purpose in an otherwise healthy individual

 100mg/kg Phycocyanin has been noted to reduce body weight in KKAy mice (genetically obese, hyperglycemic, and insulin resistant) associated with a reduction in food consumption over 21 days.
 This has been noted elsewhere where the weight reducing effects of spirulina (in mice with metabolic syndrome) was reduced 7.1% relative to metabolic syndrome control (but still 41% heavier than healthy control).

 In genetically obese rodents, spirulina does appear to be able to exert anti-obese effects to a small degree.
 It does not appear to be overly potent on this parameter